adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/reports.md

 ## Reporting Service Overview
 When submitting a report request, you choose the [Report Attributes and Performance Statistics](../concepts/report-attributes-and-performance-statistics.md) to determine the contents of the report.
 For example, you may want to include impressions, clicks, and click-through rate.
 The report uses the column names as the column headers.
 The report includes the columns in the same order that you include them in the *Columns* element of the report request.
 For information about how columns affect data output, see [Columns that Group the Data](#columnsdata) below.
 For information about restrictions on column combinations in the same report request, see [Column Restrictions](#columnrestrictions) below.

 You will also specify the report parameters that restrict or limit the returned data set.
 For example, you can set the aggregation level to group the data by day or month; specify the time period of the data to include in the report by using specific dates or predefined date ranges, such as today or the last seven days; specify the scope of the data by identifying the accounts, campaigns, and ad groups to include in the report; and set filter criteria to filter the report data.
-For information about time periods that you can specify for each aggregation value, see [Aggregation and Time](#Aggregation_Time) below.
+For information about time periods that you can specify for each aggregation value, see [Aggregation and Time](#aggregation_time) below.

 For a list of reports that you can request, see [Report Types](../concepts/report-types.md).
 For a complete list of report parameters that you can set, see each report request object and the [ReportRequest](http://msdn.microsoft.com/library/bing-ads-reporting-reportrequest.aspx) base object.

 For information about how to request and download a report, see [Request and Download a Report](../concepts/request-and-download-a-report.md)When the report completes successfully, you can download the report from the URL that the service returns.
 The report file is compressed, so you must unzip the file to read the report.
 There is no limit to the number of reports that the system can store; however, the length of time that the reports are stored is undefined.
 The service does not check for duplicate report requests.

-For information about how the campaign’s time zone affects the time period that you specify, see [Time Zones in Reporting](#reptimezones) below.
+For information about how the campaign?s time zone affects the time period that you specify, see [Time Zones in Reporting](#reptimezones) below.

 For information about when the books are closed for reporting, see [Determining When the Books Close](#booksclose) below.